 This crash is caused by a bug Autodesk introduced in AutoCAD 2011.
-In that release they made significant changes related to supporting the Mac that caused a number of other bugs we’ve run into.
+In that release, they made significant changes that caused several bugs.

-Our software depends upon being loading in AutoCAD.
+Our software depends upon being loaded in AutoCAD.
 When the crash happens, parts of our software have been unloaded from AutoCAD.
-We try to use that part of the software, and we crash, because there’s nothing there.
+The software then tries to use the unloaded parts and crashes because there’s nothing there.

-It looks like a crash of our software, but it is being caused by a bug in AutoCAD.
+It is our software that is crashing, but the crash is being caused by a bug in AutoCAD.

-One potential solution to the problem that will work immediately is to set the TASKBAR system variable to 0.
+One potential solution to the problem that will work immediately is to set the TASKBAR system variable to zero.
 To make the change, type TASKBAR in the AutoCAD command line, then type 0.

 The TASKBAR system variable controls whether multiple open drawings are displayed separately or grouped on the Windows taskbar.
-Changing it to 0 will group all the drawings on the taskbar.
+Changing it to zero will group all of the drawings on the taskbar.
 If you make this change, you will lose the ability to select different drawings from the Windows taskbar.

 This solution should solve the problem.
 Unfortunately, it changes the behavior of AutoCAD and has to be performed on each computer individually.

 Long-term, it would be better to have a solution that does not require a change in the behavior of AutoCAD and happens automatically.
-Since this is a bug in AutoCAD, Autodesk will have to be the ones to fix the error.
+Since this is a bug in AutoCAD, Autodesk will need to fix the error.